spetca/flow-hdl/README.md

 ## why react/javascript

 You might be asking, "Why build this with web tech?"

-The answer is simple: Web technologies, especially tools like React, have a huge and active community of developers already familiar with them.
-By building this HDL/Verilog generation tool as a web app, I want to make it as accessible as possible to a wide range of developers so they can contribute and help improve the tool.
-It's all about creating an open, collaborative environment that allows us to make real progress in generating hardware descriptions from flowgraphs.
-Whether you're a hardware designer or just someone who's comfortable with web dev, this platform makes it easy to get involved and move the project forward.
+1. web technologies, especially tools like React, have a huge and active community of developers already familiar with them.
+2. easier to make complex UIs using cool libraries like reactflow
+3. cross platform

 ## What it can do